-As an innovator in legal education, the Peter A. Allard School of Law at UBC is committed to ensuring access to legal education to a broad range of students from a variety of backgrounds, including those not currently enrolled in a degree program at the school.
+As an innovator in legal education, the Allard School of Law is committed to ensuring access to legal education to a broad range of students from a variety of backgrounds, including those not currently enrolled in a degree program at the school.

-The Allard School of Law will be offering online graduate-level law courses in 2014.
-These courses will provide a great opportunity for foreign-trained lawyers to work towards the requirements to practice law in Canada, or for anyone interested in taking a graduate-level course in law outside of a degree program.
+Distance learning courses provide a great opportunity for foreign-trained lawyers to work towards the requirements to practice law in Canada, or for anyone interested in taking a graduate-level course in law outside of a degree program.

 In 2009, the Law Society of British Columbia launched a Continuing Professional Development (CPD) program.
 This new initiative requires all members of the Law Society with a practising certificate to complete at least 12 hours of continuing professional development in accredited educational activities every year.